PFans-201/Social_Net_analysis/README.md

 ---

-## Notes from the Professor

-- Good choice of dataset, relevant and rich for temporal analysis and holistic modeling of dynamic social networks.
-- FOCUS ON CLASS 7 MATERIAL: Dynamic social networks, influences by hubs in time:
-  - Threshold (deterministic) vs independent cascade models (probabilistic)
-  - Information diffusion models (markov chains, SIR/SIS?)
-- Understanding a network by modeling the network creation process is a key aspect:
-  - For example, our user-user interaction network has a pareto distribution of node degrees
-  - Can we model this network generation process?
-Can we simulate similar networks with a Barabási-Albert (BA) extended model or other?
-  - Could it be modeled as a stochastic block model (SBM) or an extension like the dynamic SBM?
-- Consider also modeling how network evolves over time (social network dynamics).

 ## Theoretical Foundation

-Based on the literature, we're investigating "Evidence of equilibrium dynamics in human social networks evolving in time" - whether macroscopic stability emerges from microscopic stochasticity in the user-user interaction network obtained from the r/Documentaries subreddit.
+We're investigating evidence of equilibrium dynamics in human social networks evolving in time - whether macroscopic stability emerges from microscopic stochasticity in the user-user interaction network obtained from the r/Documentaries subreddit.

 ## Research Questions